The Alexa voice assistant can be used to send SMS text messages, either via the Alexa smartphone app, or by speaking to the Amazon assistant.

 Text messaging is available on all Amazon Echo devices and those which support Alexa messaging and calling – this means the Sonos One and other non-Amazon smart speakers will not get the feature, as it cannot currently make calls to Echo devices.

 - Ensure you are running the Alexa app on an Android device – iOS is not yet supported

-- Tap on the speech bubble icon at the foot of the app to open Conversations
+- Tap on the speech bubble icon at the foot of the app to open the Communicate page

 You should be aware that carrier charges apply, text-to-911 is not available, and MMS (picture messages) and group messages are not supported.